ChittagongianProgrammer/Calculator/README.md

 # Urdu Code Calculator

-A calculator for general purposes and the name was designed by a special person.
+A calculator for general purposes.

 ## Usage